 - If you’re one of the lucky ones, expect a cash offer within two working days.

 - If they accept more than $2,000 worth of your items, they’ll even arrange pick-up and collect your items free of charge.

 - 2nd Chance is a great way to sell quality second-hand furniture.
-On the other hand, if you are looking to offload Ikea furniture, your best option is to give 2nd Chance a miss and instead try Asiaxpat or a charity.
+On the other hand, if you are looking to offload Ikea furniture, give 2nd Chance a miss and instead try Asiaxpat or a charity.

-3. Crossroads Foundation: Great option for furniture donation Hong Kong
+Crossroads Foundation – Great option for furniture donation in Hong Kong

 Why we chose it: